Early Retirement and Why I Want to Retire by 45

 Luckily, my life right now is pretty good with a good mix of work and life balance.
 I can enjoy many of the things I want to enjoy but certainly would like more time to spend with them.
 However, I’m not in a spot where I’m dying to get out and I can definitely weather a few more years of this before this goal comes calling.

 So it’ll be 2030ish, a real good year.
-Then it’ll be time for early retirement or maybe it’ll happen even earlier.
+Then it’ll be time for early retirement.
+Heck, maybe it’ll happen even earlier.
 After all, that 45 end point isn’t a must, maybe I’ll retire earlier than that if things go better than expected.
-Here’s to setting goals and early retirement in general.
+In either case, here’s to setting goals and early retirement in general.

 It’s still years away but I’m certainly excited about it.